-Also important to note there is a 10-page limit for the narrative.
+Also note that there is a 10-page limit for the narrative.
 If you exceed the page limit specified in the Notice of Funding Opportunity, we must remove the extra pages before your application goes out for review.
-That means your reviewers may have to stop reading in midsentence and will wonder about your organizational skills and your attentiveness to detail.
+That means your reviewers may have to stop reading in midsentence, which is never good.
+Other docs have a suggested page length.